eerohele/blog.flowthing.me/posts/repl.markdown

         events))))
 ```

-You can then bask in Java's exactitude and pith from the comfort of your Clojure REPL:
+Running this code lets you bask in the exactitude and pith of the Java language from the comfort of your Clojure REPL, like so:

 ```java
 jshell> import java.util.stream.Collectors;